West Texas shooting brings 2 intertwined cities even closer

 “He was a violent, aggressive person.
 He never said hello,” Gutierrez told The Associated Press.
 “We saw him every day.
 In the morning, we would say hello to him, because he was our neighbor, but he didn’t even turn around.”

 Weber reported from Austin.
-Associated Press Writer Michael Balsamo in Washington contributed to this report.
+Associated Press Writer Michael Balsamo in Washington, D.C., contributed to this report.

 Sign up for Daily Newsletters